agiordan101/codingame_chess/README.md

 - main  ->  Stable best version used in CodinGame
 - dev   ->  Stable version in devlopment (base for new branches, base for comparison, etc...)

+### Unit testing

+All unit tests file must have the class name their are testing, with ".test.cpp" as suffix.

+Inside the file :

+- A main function (Named as "mainTest{className}"): that call all unit test launchers.
+- One region per class method, with multiple unit test functions and their associated launcher.
+- Unit test functions (Named as "{methodName}_{InputExplanations}_{ExpectedBehavior}"): Take testing data and expected results in parameter.
+Each function should test a specific behavior of the class method, compare the result and display explanations if a difference is found.
+- Unit test launchers (Named as "{methodName}_testLauncher"): Call their corresponding unit test method, at least one time, with data directly in parameter.

 ## Get started

 ### Compile and copy the resulting executable into codingame chess engine folder, for its GameRunner/GameManager classes